crowdcode-de/KissMDA/README.md

 project.
 Yes, you need to model the cartridge to build your own cartridge.
 In the beginning it looks like "eat your own dog food" but at the end it makes the things much more complex to build.
 Just take a look [how you can build your own cartrige in AndroMDA](http://www.andromda.org/docs/andromda-documentation/steps-to-write-a-cartridge/index.html).
+Also you need to use a lot of XML files to be able to [configure AndroMDA](http://www.andromda.org/docs/configuration.html).

 2. [oAW](http://www.openarchitectureware.org) has a different story.
 Until the version 4.3 it seems everything looks very smooth.
 After the project went to Eclipse it seems that the project has no activity anymore.
 No news anymore from oAW 5 release.